Alacranes de Durango

-Club de Fútbol Alacranes de Durango, is a Mexican football club based in the city of Durango, Durango, Mexico and currently play in the second level of the professional Mexican football league system.
+Club de Fútbol Alacranes de Durango, is a Mexican professional football club based in the city of Durango, that plays in the Liga Premier, the third level division of Mexican football.
 Their colors are green, white with black trim, and their mascot is the scorpion.

 History

 Foundation

 The need for a true professional sporting team, after the recent failures of basketball in the twilight of duranguense CIMEBA, prompted the state government to acquire through an application, the franchise of the now defunct Serpientes de Cancún (Cancun Serpents).

-Once the league application was approved, Durango returned to professional football after an absence of eight years.
+Once the league application was approved and the Serpientes de Cancún team was moved to Durango, Durango, the city of Durango returned to professional football after an absence of eight years.
 During the Torneo Invierno 1997, Durango were as champions of the Zona Norte (North Region) and national runner-up after falling to Monarcas de Zitácuaro for an aggregate score of 3–1.

 At the time, head coach Mario "Pichojos" Pérez who played in the 1970 FIFA World Cup, rethought the tactics and had another excellent season in the Torneo Verano 1998, before losing in the final of the Zona Norte (North Region) to Aguascalientes, who won the national final against Monarcas de Zitácuaro resulting in their promotion.